-Apple’s new iOS 13.3.1 update wipes out some glaring issues, but problems are plaguing the latest release for iPhone.
+Apple’s iOS 13.3.1 update wipes out some glaring issues, but the update has some problems of its own.

 iOS 13.3.1 is a point upgrade and it a small collection of patches, enhancements, and bug fixes to iOS 13 users.

 Some iPhone users are already noticing positive changes after moving up from iOS 12, iOS 13.0, iOS 13.1, iOS 13.1.1, iOS 13.1.2, iOS 13.1.3, iOS 13.2, iOS 13.2.2, iOS 13.2.3, and iOS 13.3.

 On the flip side, some iPhone users are noticing bugs and a variety of performance issues after installing the new firmware.
 Some of these issues have carried over from older versions of iOS, others are brand new.

 In this guide to iOS 13 problems we’ll take you through the current state of these issues.
 We’ll show you where to find potential fixes for the most common iOS 13 problems and provide you with some resources that should help if you run into trouble.

 We’ll also touch on the state of the downgrade and outline what you can expect from Apple and iOS 13 down the road.

 As we push away from the release we’re seeing complaints about bugs and performance problems.
 Some of these issues are minor, others are much bigger.